Full Wrap-Up Of 2018!

 NICKY JAM & J BALVIN – X

-The Reggaeton genre had a really good year; so much so that I believe its influence poured into both rap and pop music throughout 2018.
-One of the most famous yet organic reggaeton releases this year was “X” — A slow ballad by J Balvin and Nicky Jam that featured a memorable instrumental, hypnotic vibes and very solid crooning.
-However, what I love most about the song is that it makes you feel like you are fully engulfed in Latin culture, something that I appreciate a helluva lot more since my first trip to Mexico this past February.
+The reggaeton genre had a really good year; so much so that I believe its influence poured into both rap and pop music throughout 2018.
+One of the most famous reggaeton releases this year was “X” — A slow ballad by J Balvin and Nicky Jam that features a memorable instrumental, hypnotic vibes and very solid crooning.
+However, what I love most about the song is that it makes you feel like you are fully engulfed in Latin culture; something that I appreciate a helluva lot more since my first trip to Mexico this past February.

 BEST INDIE SONG

-First and foremost, I want to say that I am thankful for every submission that gets sent in to the Ratings Game.
-Being able to highlight the musicians that don’t quite get the love they deserve has become one of the aspects about this site I am most proud about.
-With that being said, my favorite submission this year came from J$Y. On his “Styll” single, he electrified with everything from his silky smooth vocals to his appealing lyrical content.
+First and foremost, I want to say that I am thankful for every submission that gets sent to The Ratings Game.
+Being able to highlight the musicians that don’t quite get the love they deserve has become one of the aspects of this site I am most proud of.
+With that being said, my favorite submission this year came from J$Y. On his “Styll” single, he electrified with everything from silky smooth vocals to his appealing lyrical content.
 Aside from that, I loved the authentic Caribbean vibes the instrumental he sung over gave off.
-All in all, I legitimately believe this track deserves heavy radio/club-play.
+All in all, I legitimately believe “Styll” deserves heavy radio/club-play.
 If ya’ll don’t agree, I will continue bumpin’ it everywhere I go then.

 BEST INDIE ALBUM

-This year, I mainly gravitated to music that was creative and made me think outside of the box; that is the definition of “HERENOW.”
-The short project by Capricanno had everything from deep raps, peculiar bangers and unique crooning.
-In addition to that, I thought it was orchestrated beautifully.
+This year, I mainly gravitated to music that was creative and made me think outside of the box; “HERENOW” is far away from all boxes.
+The short project by Capricanno had everything from deep raps, peculiar bangers, and unique crooning.
 The mind of Capricanno is one that clearly demands attention, and he had mines from start to finish on this EP.